 All TripZilla subscribers get an Exclusive Offer from Fridays Boracay!

 PLUS!
-You avail of a FREE UPGRADE to a Premier Room if you book a Deluxe Room at Fridays Boracay.
+You avail of a FREE UPGRADE to a Premier Room (subject to room availability) if you book a Deluxe Room at Fridays Boracay.

 Enjoy 55% discount off the Regular rates if you book 10 days or less before your check-in date